 Alternatively children can bring a packed lunch.
 We encourage the children to eat healthily as the right kind of food will help the brain to learn and the body to feel energetic.
 A suggested packed lunch would contain a sandwich/pasta, two pieces of fruit.
 Water is always available for all children during lunchtime.
 The link below provides some ideas for healthy lunch boxes

-Lunchtime is seen as an important social activity in our school and the children eat in mixed age groups.
+Lunchtime is seen as an important social activity in our school and the children eat together with their friends.

 Drinks brought to school should either be in plastic bottles, plastic flasks or in the card cartons.
 For reasons of safety, glass bottles or containers should not be brought to school.